miningwolf/docs/docs/wolfcanary/io/wolfscript/api/world/blocks/properties/helpers/JukeboxProperties.md

 ##### <a id='applyrecord'></a>public static function __applyRecord__(block, value)

-_Jukebox has_record property, Values: true, false /
-    public final static BlockBooleanProperty hasRecord = getInstanceFor(Jukebox, "has_record");

-    /** Applies whether the `Jukebox` has a record or not.
+_Applies whether the `Jukebox` has a record or not.
 The TileEntity should be used to set the record ID._

 Argument | Type | Description
 --- | --- | ---